Jewellery retailer diva to expand in Central Europe

 Australian costume jewellery retailer diva plans to expand its franchised stores in Central Europe, including the Czech Republic and Slovakia, as part of its five-year European growth plan.

-The Australian Trade Commission (Austrade) in Prague supported Australian businesses, diva and Gloria Jean’s coffee shops, at the Franchising Fair in Prague earlier this year.
+The Australian Trade and Investment Commission (Austrade) in Prague supported Australian businesses, diva and Gloria Jean’s coffee shops, at the Franchising Fair in Prague earlier this year.

 Igor Bolshakov, Head of Franchise and Concession for diva’s operations in Central and Eastern Europe, said Austrade’s invitation to participate in the trade fair was timely because it dovetailed with the retailer’s European expansion plans.